ga-dc/js1/04-11-ajax-and-apis/readme.md

 - Refactor your favorite things code to work with an API.
 In the starter code, there is a small [nodejs server](starter-code/post_requests/server.js) which has all of the API code.
 You **do not need to change or even understand this code**.
 It's only there to provide functionality.
-You should replace the index.html file with your index.html file from the fav things list assignment.
-You should also bring in your main.js file from that assignment as well.

 - Your program should:
   - Populate your list based on the data returned from the API
   - When you add things to the list, they should also be added to the API data